sanjayranjanagi/aps-portfolio.github.io/README.md

 </p>
 **Challenges:** Managing large, dynamic graphs; ensuring privacy and security of user data.

+**Performance Analysis**
+Breadth-First Search (BFS)

+Time Complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+Space Complexity: O(V), for storing the queue and the visited list

+Depth-First Search (DFS)

+Time Complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+Space Complexity: O(V), for storing the recursion stack or iterative stack and the visited list.
 [Here is my code for BFS Algorithm](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/68f50cb221eec1df41b0438b489af6dc3d67dd22/Codes/BFS.cpp)

 [Here is my code for DFS Algorithm](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/d4d45579d19f746f4dd1777cf1e23da9d08c9a18/Codes/DFS.cpp)